HarmelaS/walkmydog/README.md

 ## Technologies Used

-As of right now this site was created using vanilla HTML & Javascript.
+As of right now this site was created using vanilla HTML & CSS.